-Macular degeneration is a common condition, often asymptomatic, which affects older individuals increasingly after the age of 60.
-Less commonly it can affect younger people, especially if they are very nearsighted.
+Macular degeneration is a common condition, often asymptomatic early on, which affects older individuals increasingly after the age of 60.
 The macula is the center of the retina in the back of the eye and is responsible for the central part of the vision allowing us to read and see fine detail.
 With age, this central portion of the retina can undergo degenerative changes which, if severe, can lead to loss of central vision.

-Recently it has become clear that genetics plays a major role in the susceptibility to macular degeneration and a family history of it in parents and siblings is a risk factor.
-Other risk factors include smoking, female gender, light-colored eyes, and farsightedness.
+Recently it has become clear that genetics plays a major role in the susceptibility to macular degeneration and a positive family history in parents and siblings is a risk factor.
+Other risk factors include smoking, female gender and Caucasian race.

 Macular degeneration is usually divided into two categories: wet and dry.
-The dry form is more common and usually has much less effect on the vision.
+The dry form is more common.
 In this case, the pigment layer behind the macula undergoes atrophy and can accumulate deposits of waste material, called “drusen”, which are visible to Dr. Greenberg as yellowish spots in the back of the eye.

-Many times, dry macular degeneration may not affect the vision, but in more severe cases the vision can become blurred or blind spots or blank areas may appear in the central vision.
-There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow its progress and reduce the risk of vision loss.
+Early on, dry macular degeneration may not affect the vision, but in more severe cases, vision can become blurred or blank areas may appear in the central vision.
+There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow progression and reduce the risk of vision loss.

 Macular degeneration can be diagnosed by Dr. Greenberg with a dilated fundus exam in the office.
-Many times other in-office testing, such as angiography, a photographic test involving the injection of intravenous dye, or ocular coherence tomography, a sophisticated digital imaging test of the macula, may be necessary to diagnose and formulate the appropriate treatment, if any, for the problem.
+Many times other in-office testing, such as angiography, a photographic test involving the injection of intravenous dye, or ocular coherence tomography (OCT), a sophisticated digital imaging test of the macula, may be necessary to diagnose and formulate the appropriate treatment.